WW Recipe of the Day: Slow Cooker Vegetable Broth

 0 *PointsPlus (Old plan)

 And I almost forgot.
-This slow cooker vegetable broth is Simply Filling.
+This slow cooked vegetable broth is Simply Filling.

 If you've made this Easy Vegetable Broth, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.